mastercomfig/tf2-patches/.github/PULL_REQUEST_TEMPLATE/feature_pr.md

 ---
 name: New feature implementation
-about: Pull request that fixes a bug in Team Comtress
+about: Implementation for a new idea
 title:
-labels: enhancement, tc2 issue, needs triage
+labels: enhancement, needs triage
 assignees:

 ---